-For the sake of clarity, we’ll use a clinical definition of Generalized Anxiety Disorder (GAD) to help you gauge the seriousness of your teen’s stress.
+For clarity, we’ll use a clinical definition of generalized anxiety disorder (GAD) to help you gauge the seriousness of your teen’s depression.
 When the symptoms of stress cross the threshold from normal to the level of a psychological disorder, that is when you need to pay special attention.
 And that is when it is time to seek professional help.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) defines GAD as “…excessive anxiety and worry about a number of activities or events occurring more days than not for at least six months.”
-The DSM-V identifies the following symptoms of anxiety:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) defines GAD as “excessive anxiety and worry about a number of activities or events occurring more days than not for at least six months.”
+The DSM-V identifies the following symptoms of teenage depression and anxiety:

 - Restlessness, feeling on edge.